 These elements can be emphasized by using corresponding colors in home decor, clothing, and jewelry choices.
 If, for instance, there are no fours in the birth date, the four square in the Lo Shu will be under-emphasized.
 Remedies would include wearing purple or placing purple objects in the far left corner (if looking from the front door) of the home, office, and individual rooms.
 Since the element is Wood, keeping a healthy plant in that area will also help bring the lo shu into balance.
 Additional remedies are listed below.

 Find Missing Elements in the Home: Look at the Lo Shu and imagine that the black, one square is laid over your front door.
 Then imagine the grid stretching to overlay the rest of the structure — since few of us live in perfectly square homes, there will likely be empty areas.
 It’s important to imagine the grid stretching to the very back wall of the structure as well.
-The grid may also be overlayed on an individual room, with the entry doorway at the black number one square.
-Don’t worry about actual compass directions — in the Lo Shu square, north is always on or near the main entrance.
+The grid may also be overlayed on an individual room, with the entrance doorway at the black number one square.
+Don’t worry about actual compass directions — in the Lo Shu square, the north is always on or near the main entrance.

 If the larger structure has missing elements, those can be emphasized by placing the appropriate remedies within individual rooms in the house.
-For instance, if there is no “structure” in the far left back four corner, purple amethyst or flowers may be placed in those sectors of individual room.
+For instance, if there is no “structure” in the far left back four corners, purple amethyst or flowers may be placed in those sectors of an individual room.
 In addition, “empty” or “missing” spaces may be remedied by planting a garden or placing a water feature in the area.

 Below are the qualities and rulerships of the squares in the Lo Shu.